laurenceH-coder/wave-diffraction-simulator/README.md

 - Save slots are held in memory inside each container, so they are lost when a session is cleaned up.
 This is deliberate for a stateless demo, not a bug.
 - The orchestrator binds containers to `127.0.0.1`, so it is meant to sit behind a reverse proxy and not be exposed directly.
 - This is a personal project, not a production service.
-Earlier iterations of the code are kept in `simulator/assets/old scripts (ignore)/` for reference.

 ## Licence